Community Oil & Gas Festivals

-“Last year’s Louisiana Shrimp and Petroleum Festival in Morgan City saw attendance levels reach 140,000 people and made an economic impact of $8.5 million in St. Mary Parish,” reported KATC-TV, citing a study by the Hospitality Research Center and the University of New Orleans.
+By the mid-2000s, the Louisiana Shrimp and Petroleum Festival in Morgan City saw attendance levels reach 140,000 people and made an economic impact of $8.5 million in St. Mary Parish, reported KATC-TV, citing a study by the Hospitality Research Center and the University of New Orleans.

-The study found the 2015 festival is expected to generate a total of $800,000 in tax revenues for the state and local governments.
+A study found the 2015 festival generated an estimated total of $800,000 in tax revenues for the state and local governments.
 The majority of visitors are repeat attendees.

 Held in downtown Morgan City, guided tours visit the historic offshore drilling rig “Mr. Charlie,” where visitors can walk aboard an authentic offshore drilling rig that is also used as a hands-on, live-aboard training facility.